ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/20. RED Team vs BLUE Team/IMAGE/website.md

 ![pic](file.PNG)

-**NOTE:** The error message states that the secret-folder is not accessible to the public and it is not located on the public viewable links on the web site
+**NOTE:** The error message states that the secret-folder is not accessible to the public and it is not located on the public viewable links on the web site.
+However, this error message indicates the path in-order to locate the Secret File.